CMSgov/beneficiary-fhir-data/ops/terraform/services/base/README.md

 Environments can generally be classified as _established_ or _ephemeral_.

 ### Established Environments
-There are four, known _established environments_ (`local.established_envs`) with their respective configuration coming from appropriately named, environment-specific yaml and eyaml files found in the aforementioned values directory.
+There are four, known _established environments_ (`local.established_envs`) with their respective configuration coming from appropriately named, environment-specific yaml files found in the aforementioned values directory.
 Practically speaking, this module configures the path-to-production established environments of `test`, `prod-sbx`, and `prod`.
 These environments are not only established but they endure: they are **not** ephemeral nor temporary.

-Each of the established environments has specific yaml and eyaml files in the values directory specific to their configuration.
+Each of the established environments has specific yaml files in the values directory specific to their configuration.
 These environments may act as a _seed_ or source environment for ephemeral environment creation described below.

 ### Ephemeral Environments